RobinMagnet/pyFM/README.md

 There are few dependencies, namely `numpy`, `scipy`, `scikit-learn` for its KDTree implementation, and `matplotlib` for a single optional function.

-`pynndescent' (see [here](https://github.com/lmcinnes/pynndescent)) is an optional package which is only required if one wish to use Approximate Nearest Neighbor.
+`pynndescent` (see [here](https://github.com/lmcinnes/pynndescent)) is an optional package which is only required if one wish to use Approximate Nearest Neighbor.
 Else it is not required.

 I did not build on the [trimesh](https://github.com/mikedh/trimesh) package which has some strange behaviour with vertex reordering.